wilsonliaows/docs/connectors/snowflake.md

 </table>

 ## Working with the Snowflake connector

+### Warehouse considerations

+Snowflake utilizes per-second billing for all compute (loading, transforming and query).
+Here are some things to consider when setting up a warehouse for a Snowflake connection.
+There is a minimum 60-second minimum each time a warehouse starts, so there is no advantage of suspending a warehouse within the first 60 seconds of resuming.

+When choosing the following warehouse properties, consider the frequency and time between queries, number of concurrent active recipes and complexity of each of these queries.

+#### Warehouse size

+For most use cases, **X-Small** warehouse is sufficient.
+A larger warehouse has more servers and does more work proportional to the per-second cost.
+This means that a larger warehouse will complete a query faster while consuming the same number of credits consumed.

+If your use case involves long and complex queries it is recommended to use a larger warehouse to prevent timeouts.

+#### Multi-cluster warehouses

+A multi-cluster warehouse with auto-scale enabled is able to create multiple warehouses (of the same size) to meet temporary load fluctuation.

+Use a multi-cluster warehouse if you expect concurrent jobs or jobs with large queries.
+Learn more about [multi-cluster warehouses](https://docs.snowflake.net/manuals/user-guide/warehouses-multicluster.html).

+#### Auto-suspend and auto-resume

+Warehouses used for connection must have auto-resume enabled.
+Otherwise, manual resume will be required each time the recipe runs.

+Warehouses can be configured to auto-suspend after a period of inactivity.
+This specified period of time depends on your business process.

+A running warehouse maintains a cache of table data.
+This improves subsequent queries if the cached data can be used instead of reading from the table again.
+A larger warehouse has a larger cache capacity.
+This cache is dropped when the warehouse is suspended.
+As a result, performance for initial queries on a warehouse that was auto-resumed will be slower.

+Use cases with high frequency and low down time in between queries will benefit from a longer period of time before auto-suspend.

 ### Table and view
 The Snowflake connector works with all tables and views available to the username used to establish the connection.
 These are available in pick lists in each trigger/action, or you can provide the exact name.